Jorge36/single-machine-vs-distributed-data-processing/README.md

 - No attempts are made to re-identify individuals or combine data with external sources
 - The data is naturally partitioned by month and year, which facilitates the controlled generation of progressively larger datasets

-The datasets consist of chronological accumulated monthly data files, with each slice covering a specific time period as shown in the following Table:
+The datasets consist of chronological accumulated monthly data files, with each slice covering a specific time period as shown in the following table:

 <img width="940" height="273" alt="image" src="https://github.com/user-attachments/assets/e7f75f29-e8d1-4fa4-9ff6-55ad844eabbd" />